oist/whole-brain-jp/README.md

 </p>

+## Notes:
-## If this work was use for your research, we ask kindly to refer our work.
+If this work was used in your research, we ask kindly to refer our work.
 Thank you !.